racingthebeam/beam256/docs/DEVLOG.md

 ## Day 9 Plan

-  - pick tiny subset of instructions and implement in C (enough to update framebuffer in a loop)
-  - implement IO READ/WRITE instructions to trigger framebuffer update
+  - write the simplest possible assembly program to update the framebuffer (inc. IO READ/WRITE instructions to trigger FB update)
-  - finish assembler for this instruction subset (parse/type check/compile), then run
+  - manually encode this program and put into machine RAM
+  - implement the instructions in the CPU core
+  - debug it until it's all working

 ## Day 8 Plan (short stream)